 Special day of prayer, July 8

-Tony says the UK Board is looking to send out more missionaries, but it also wants to have people who live in the United Kingdom whose prime focus is the British church.
+Tony says the UK Board is looking to send out more mission workers, but it also wants to have people who live in the United Kingdom whose prime focus is the British church.
 OC UK is praying about where God is leading the organization, although it is sold out on the Global Alliance vision of reaching the world together.

 “The UK Board is in prayer right now for God’s vision for OC UK,” says Tony.
 “We shall be holding a day of prayer on 8 July to hear from the Lord what he wants us to focus on.
 Meanwhile, the Global Alliance vision of ‘Healthy Churches Working Together to Reach All Nations’ keeps us motivated.”